What Is FWB?

 Another crucial thing to make sure that you're on the same page about is sexual health.
 You need to know if your FWB is intimate with other partners besides you.
 Your health matters, and it's your right to know if your FWB is sexually active with different partners besides you.

 It can be awkward to talk about sexual health in an otherwise lighthearted relationship.
 It can be tempting to want to mess around and enjoy the tough conversations.
 However, you have to have honest dialogues to grow.
 It's crucial to ask your FWB about getting tested for STI's and STD's.
 Pregnancy is another topic to broach.
 If you're not planning on having children, it's essential to talk about methods for birth control.
 These conversations don't always have to be heavy; you could get tested for STI's and STD's together to make it a little more lighthearted, for example.
 Even if you're not in a committed romantic partnership, you still care about each other deeply.
 Safety is essential, and even if it's uncomfortable for you to bring up sexual health, you need to talk about it with your FWB.
 Don't be afraid to initiate this conversation because it is essential.
 If the other person ever tries to cross your boundaries or brush off your concerns related to this topic, you need to reevaluate this connection.
+Speaking with an online therapist can help you with this reevaluation.

 Make Sure There's Sexual Consent